wangbingjie/blast/docs/dev_task_runner.rst

 ---------------------

 For blast to actually run your task you have to register it within the app.
-For both a SystemTaskRunner and a TransientTaskRunner you have to add the an instance of your Taskrunner to the periodic_tasks list in :code:`app/host/task.py`.
+For both a :code:`SystemTaskRunner` and a :code:`TransientTaskRunner` you have to add an instance of your Taskrunner to the :code:`periodic_tasks` list in :code:`app/host/task.py`.

 To check that your task has been registered and is being run in blast go to `<0.0.0.0/admin/>`_ login and then go to `<0.0.0.0/admin/periodic_tasks/>`_ and you should see your task and its schedule.

-You can check if you task is running without error by going to the flower dashboard at `<0.0.0.0:8888>`_.
+You can check if your task is running without error by going to the flower dashboard at `<0.0.0.0:8888>`_.